RoseMagura/Capstone-Project/ReadMe.md

 ##How to Run

 Just clone the repo, download, and then run using Webpack.
-You can use the command 'npm run start' to get the production mode running and then open a browser and go to localhost:8000/ to see the webpage.
+You can use the command 'npm run build-prod' and then 'npm run build' to get the production mode running and then open a browser and go to localhost:8000/ to see the webpage.

 ##Bonus Features